RaghavGohil/RaghavGohil/README.md

 <img alt="GIF" align="right" height="250" src="https://media.tenor.com/EfhPfbG0hnMAAAAC/slap-handa-seishuu.gif">

 Hey there!!!
 I am Raghav Gohil, student at Dwarkadas J Sanghvi College of Engineering.
-A <a href="https://low-end-studios.itch.io/">game</a> developer by passion.
+I am a <a href="https://low-end-studios.itch.io/">game</a> developer by passion.
 I love making 2d art and music too!

 Also I like to do large projects which I will abandon later lol. 😅